Genetic Engineering

 Delivering Genetic Editing Therapies to Market

 In the past 10 years, our understanding of molecular biology and genetic engineering has continued to expand.
-Breakthrough approaches in gene editing are revolutionizing therapeutic research, with the first CRISPR-based treatment set to apply for regulatory approval by the end of 20221.
+Breakthrough approaches in genome editing are revolutionizing therapeutic research, with the first CRISPR-based treatment set to apply for regulatory approval by the end of 2022.1.

-In this blog, Dr. Rajiv Vaidya, Head of Manufacturing Science & Technology (MS&T) and Dr. Samir Acharya, Associate Director of Process Development provide their unique insight into the steps necessary to allow commercially available gene editing therapeutics to become a reality.
+In this blog, Dr. Rajiv Vaidya, Head of Manufacturing Science & Technology (MS&T), and Dr. Samir Acharya, Associate Director of Process Development, provide their unique insight into the steps necessary to allow commercially available gene therapy treatments to become a reality.

 Enhancing Therapies with Gene Editing

-There are over 10,000 known human disorders caused by single gene mutations and despite being relatively rare, these genetic disorders are thought to affect around 1% of the global population1.
-In the last decade, innovations have enabled the development of genetic engineering technologies capable of inserting, deleting, modifying, or replacing DNA to overcome the effects of genetic abnormalities.
+There are over 10,000 known human diseases caused by single-gene mutations, and despite being relatively rare, these genetic diseases are thought to affect around 1% of the global population.
+In the last decade, innovations have enabled the development of genome editing technology capable of inserting, deleting, modifying, or replacing a DNA sequence to overcome the effects of genetic abnormalities.
 These revolutionary new gene editing technologies include:

 CRISPR-Cas

-CRISPR-Cas machinery can be used to specifically target particular DNA sequences and make a double-stranded cut.
-Depending on the CRISPR-Cas tool being used, the target gene can be inactivated during repair, or the genes can be manipulated to add new DNA segments or edit single nucleotides.
+The CRISPR system (Clustered Regularly Interspaced Short Palindromic Repeats) can be used to specifically target DNA sequences and make a double-stranded DNA strand break.
+Depending on the CRISPR system being used, the targeted DNA can be inactivated during repair, or the genes can be manipulated to add new DNA segments or edit single nucleotides.
+The guide RNA directs the Cas9 protein to the precise target sequence, enabling highly specific modifications.

 Like CRISPR-Cas technologies, ZFNs act to create double-stranded breaks in DNA at specified locations.
 The zinc finger domains of ZFNs recognize and bind to specific DNA sequences, effectively delivering and directing the nuclease component to the desired cut site.
 The cell’s natural DNA-repair processes are then stimulated and harnessed to generate precise edits at the target site.